misiektoja/xbox_monitor/README.md

 ## Features

-- Real-time monitoring of Xbox Live users activity (including detection when user gets online/offline)
+- Real-time tracking of Xbox Live users gaming activity (including detection when user gets online/offline or played games)
-- Basics statistics for user activity (how long in different states)
+- Basics statistics for user activity (how long in different states, how long played game etc.)
-- Email notifications for different events (player gets online/offline, errors)
+- Email notifications for different events (player gets online/away/offline, starts/finishes/changes game, errors)
-- Saving all activity with timestamps to the CSV file
+- Saving all user activity with timestamps to the CSV file
 - Built-in OAuth2 authentication
 - Possibility to control the running copy of the script via signals